 If you have a basement or crawl space, you are likely to see increased levels of dampness, humidity, and even flooding once soil washout has been going on for long enough.
 This is because soil washout and erosion will eventually expose sections of a property’s foundation to the elements making foundation saturation and damage far more likely.

-The foundation damage that can result from serious and prolonged soil washout usually takes one of two forms: sinking or settlement.
+The foundation damage that can result from severe and prolonged soil washout usually takes one of two forms: sinking or settlement.
 Sinking, of course, occurs when the soil that supports the edges of a property’s foundation is worn away enough that it affects the stability of a property.
-Settlement, by contrast, is a process by which a property’s foundation becomes damaged and cracks, with chunks of it breaking away to sink into the voids left behind by soil washout.
+The settlement, by contrast, is a process by which a property’s foundation becomes damaged and cracks, with chunks of it breaking away to sink into the voids left behind by soil washout.
 This can sometimes happen in the center of a property’s foundation if the soil is being washed away from beneath by moving water.

 Unlevel Steps and Driveways